ortegahernandes/ScanBus-BR-Simulator-Modbus/README.md

 - The images and software were created using Linux Mint (Cinnamon ,Xfce or Mate).
 Depending on the distro/theme or appearance, the items may appear distorted or even hidden on the sides.
 For example, in Xubuntu, the items are misaligned.

+ #### Note: on some operating systems Linux, it is necessary to install the GTK2 library:

+- Lubuntu , Kubuntu, Debian = sudo apt-get install libgtk2.0-dev

+- Fedora = sudo dnf install gtk2-devel

 ### !!!
 ATTENTION UBUNTU USERS !!!:
 - Do not drag the file to the desktop; it will not work there.
 Use it in the download folder or any other folder.

-### Note: on some operating systems Linux, it is necessary to install the GTK2 library:

-- Lubuntu , Kubuntu, Debian = sudo apt-get install libgtk2.0-dev

-- Fedora = sudo dnf install gtk2-devel

 ### !!!
 ATTENTION WINDOWS USERS !!!: